harryscholes/vx-db/README.md

 This is a proof of concept and is not intended for production use.

 Features:
-- Random $D$-dimensional dense vectors
+- Random _D_-dimensional dense vectors
-- Random $B$-bit binary projections
+- Random _B_-bit binary projections
 - Random IVF partitioning
 - Random float metadata
 - Random categorical metadata